MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lifecycle-services/move-on-prem-to-cloud.md

 ## Migrate document handling attachments to your sandbox

-Document handling attachments for finance and operations (on-premises) environments are stored in a file share.
+Document handling attachments for Finance + Operations (on-premises) environments are stored in a file share.
 However, the cloud version doesn't support this file share.
 You can use the following procedure to copy the attachments to the Azure storage account for your sandbox environment and update the corresponding metadata in the database.
 For subsequent promotion to production, you can request that Dynamics Support Engineering copy the attachments from your sandbox to production.

 1. Upload a copy of the document handling attachment files from the on-premises production file share to a temporary folder on one of the sandbox instances of Application Object Server (AOS).
 For example, you can upload a zip file of the attachments and unpack it on the target.
 If you don't have remote desktop access (for example, for a self-service environment), you can use a different virtual machine (VM) instead.
 For reasonable conversion performance, this VM should be in the same Azure datacenter as the target sandbox.
 If you aren't using the AOS instance, you must add the VM to an allow list for access to the sandbox's SQL database instance.
 2. Open a support request to get the name of the sandbox Azure storage account and a time-limited shared access signature token for the documents container.
 Update the corresponding placeholders in the Windows PowerShell script that is run in the next step.
 Also update the placeholders for your temporary folder, and for your finance and operations transactional database, by using the environment details in Lifecycle Services.